Start playing guitar How to choose a guitar for beginners?

 There are those who’ll want to learn French just to understand the lyrics.
 Don’t bother!
 Ca plane pour moi.
 Ca blanc pour moi.
 It doesn’t matter!
 Don’t bother with an English translation!
 The lyrics are non-sensical for the most part.
 This doesn’t stop it from being arguably the most recognizable French punk song.

 It has been covered, straight or as a parody, by numerous artists.
 It was a hit for Swedish pop singer Leila K. in 1993.
-Sonic Youth, President of the USA, Nouvella Vague, and many others tried their hands at song.
+Sonic Youth, President of the USA, Nouvella Vague, and many others tried their hands at the song.

 Wherever you live, throughout the past decades you are likely to have heard Ca plane pour moi.
 It lingers in the public consciousness as a cheerful, silly party anthem.
 Its connection to punk rock posturing or the accusations of fraud have long been severed.